ydntkwia/configureCss/README.md

 > v.1.1.0

-- +Color configuration for background and font.
+- +Colour configuration for background and font.
 - +configure-lite.css & configure-lite.min.css

 ---

 ## Next Update

-> updates will be made regularly every once a week <br>
+> All updates will be there every once a week <br>

 Next update: